-- 1. To remove a USB device, save your information and close all programs associated with the device. - 2.
-From the Windows Desktop, click the remove hardware icon in the notification area, at the far right of the taskbar.
-Then, follow the on-screen instructions. - 3.
-Remove the device.
+1. Save your information and close all programs associated with the device.

+2. From the Desktop, click the hardware icon in the notification area, at the far right of the taskbar.
+A message, Safely Remove Hardware and Eject Media displays.
+Follow the on-screen instructions